Juventus Vs. Inter Milan Preview, Odds: Derby D’Italia Is On Despite Coronavirus Lockdown In Northern Italy

 Even as the coronavirus outbreak threatens to devastate Italy’s economy, bettors can still put down a wager on the Juventus vs. Inter Milan match.
 According to The Sun newspaper, defending champions Juventus enter the closed-door match as favorites, with odds of 23/20.
 Inter are the underdogs with 12/5 odds.
 Odds on the match ending in a draw have been set at 11/5.

-In one of the game’s subplots, Juve’s Cristiano Ronaldo has scored a goal in 11 straight matches, equalling a 25-year-old Serie A record set by Gabriel Batistuta.
+In one of the game’s subplots, Juve’s Cristiano Ronaldo has scored a goal in 11 straight matches, equaling a 25-year-old Serie A record set by Gabriel Batistuta.
 Bettors can also try their luck predicting whether Ronaldo will tally his record-breaker on Sunday, with odds of 19/20 that the five-time Ballon D’or winner will net a goal — and 9/2 that he will score more than once.

-The two clubs were forced to wait until Thursday to find out whether they would play at all, however, as controversy raged over whether and when the game would take place, according to a Guardian report.
+The two clubs were forced to wait until Thursday to find out whether they would play at all, however, as controversy raged over if and when the game would take place, according to a Guardian report.
 In fact, all of the Serie A fixtures called off last weekend were rescheduled for Sunday, all to be played in empty stadiums.

-The television broadcast of the Juventus vs. Inter Milan Derby D’Italia is also set to proceed, but in the United States only the ESPN+ streaming subscription network will carry the match.
+The television broadcast of the Juventus vs. Inter Milan Derby D’Italia is also set to proceed, but in the United States, only the ESPN+ streaming subscription network will carry the match.
 Kickoff is set for 8:45 p.m.
 Central European Standard Time in Turin, which converts to 3:45 p.m.
 EDT, 12:45 p.m.
-PDT in the U.S..
+PDT in the U.S.